Welcome to Fly in Uruguay - Flying tours in South America

-Our tours normally also go beyond Uruguay.
-We will fly to Patagonia, cross the Andes to Villarica in Chile and fly to the Iguazú waterfalls at the border triangle of Argentina, Brazil and Paraguay as soon as this is possible again.
+Our tours also go beyond Uruguay.
+We again fly to Patagonia, across the Andes to Villarica in Chile and to the Iguazú waterfalls at the border triangle of Argentina, Brazil and Paraguay.

-In the meantime you can get information about flying trips in South America by phone or email here: Contact
+You can get more information about flying trips in South America by phone or email here: Contact

 Fly in Uruguay - Highlights

 Fantastic beaches at the Atlantic ocean, but also at many large rivers such as the Rio de la Plata, Rio Negro, Rio Uruguay, Rio Olimar and many more attract vacationers from the neighboring countries Brazil and Argentina during their summer holidays.
 There you will find everything from tiny fishing villages to hippie beaches and surfers’ paradises to the sophisticated “Monaco of Latin America” in Punta del Este.
 El Jaguel airfield, the airfield for general aviation in Maldonado, is full of skydivers, helicopters for sightseeing flights and private planes during the high season.